denodrivers/postgres/tests/README.md

 # Testing

+To run tests, we recommend using Docker.
+With Docker, there is no need to modify any configuration, just run the build and test commands.

-To run tests, first prepare your configuration file by copying `config.example.json` into `config.json` and updating it appropriately based on your environment.
-If you use the Docker based configuration below there's no need to modify the configuration.
+If running tests on your host, prepare your configuration file by copying `config.example.json` into `config.json` and updating it appropriately based on your environment.

 ## Running the Tests